shanet/Crypto-Example/README.md

 Crypto-Example
 ==============

-#### shane tully (shanetully.com)
+#### kira tully (ephemeral.cx)

 A short, proof-of-concept RSA and AES encryption program with OpenSSL.

-Accompanying documentation and walk-through is available at: https://shanetully.com/2012/06/openssl-rsa-aes-and-c/
+Accompanying documentation and walk-through is available at [https://ephemeral.cx/2012/06/openssl-rsa-aes-and-c](https://ephemeral.cx/2012/06/openssl-rsa-aes-and-c)

 This example builds two binaries: